capuanomat/Mini-Quanser-Project/README.md

 - Implement basic PID Control
 - Make three potentiometers vary the PID gains mapped between 0-1
 - (28/06) Redesign and print CAD structure to test 1 degree of freedom: Pitch
+- (29/06) Assemble printed parts and try basic testing with BE1306-3100KV motor
+- (30/06) Added IMU to frame, finalized connections, mapped controlOutput, managed to make it hold ~horizontal for a few seconds

 ## Needed Hardware Design Improvements (After 2.0)
 - Increase spacing between motor arm and ball bearing frame to let wires fit through without adding friction (or use counterweight arm)